-- If a slaveowner beats a slave so that he cannot work for two days, his contract is void, and his owner to be tried as a criminal.
+- If a slaveowner beats a slave and the slave dies within two days, his contract is void, and his owner to be tried as a criminal.

 - If a slaveowner beats a slave so that he loses an eye or a tooth, or kills a slave, his contract is void, and his owner to be tried as a criminal, and the owner must pay a fine to the slave's next of kin.

-- Matthew 7 "Judge not that ye be not judged...", is really misunderstood as a message of tolerance.
-The following verses point toward the scripture being a message against hypocrisy in judgement (rather than judgement itself).
+- Matthew 7 "Judge not that ye be not judged...", is really misunderstood as a message of unquestioning tolerance.
+The following verses point toward the scripture being a message against hypocrisy in judgment (rather than judgment itself) and a warning that the standards you judge others by will be the standards you yourself will be judged by.
 Romans 2:1-3 has a similar teaching about judging hypocritically.